stanulilic/stanleyulili.com-old/_drafts/2019-02-23-callbacks.md

 This behaviour  can be problematic since not all the code not all the code in an application depends on each other.

  Imagine if `console.log('second')` and `console.log('third')` were function blocks hanlding different parts of a user interface unrelated to the `first` function.
-With syncronous execution, the whole UI will come to a halt until the function `first` finishes.
+With syncronous execution and javascript being single threaded, the whole UI will come to a halt until the function `first` finishes.
 As you can imagine, this would give a horrible and a frustrasting experience for users of the application.

- ### Asynccronous

 Another example where Syncronous execution model is can be problematic, is when there are functions that depends on data supplied external sources:
 - Retrieving data from an API or the database